Known About Fluoride

 Weiss J. After 50 years scientists gain clues how fluoride actually protects teeth.
 Medical Daily.
 May 1, 2013.

 As explored in Pregnancy and Fluoride Do Not Mix (read excerpt), weakened bacterial adhesion forces may affect the colonization and composition of bacteria in the fetal GI tract, and consequently, neurological and immunological development.

 In fact, a primary reason why pregnant women are encouraged to consume fluoridated water is to help "delay colonisation of the infant oral cavity by cariogenic bacteria," as noted by New Zealand's Chief Science Advisor in his 2014 review discussed here:

 "Half the truth is often a great lie."
 Benjamin Franklin

-Right after recommending that pregnant women consume 3 mg of fluoride per day, the Chief Science Advisor fails to mention that women who consumed less than half that amount had significantly higher levels of fluoride in their amniotic fluid.
+Right after recommending pregnant women consume 3 mg of fluoride per day (page 29), the Chief Science Advisor fails to mention that women who consumed less than half that amount had significantly higher levels of fluoride in their amniotic fluid.